 - Get creative with your team

-There are so many ways that you can post jobs online for free.
+There are so many ways that you can post vacancies online for free.
 As such, this list doesn’t contain all sources of free job promoting out there.

 The main point is: promoting open jobs without spending much is definitely possible.
 And not only is it possible, but it’s a tactic you can incorporate into your hiring strategy time and time again.